-- Pupils with SEND are given roles and responsibilities to encourage them to be confident and develop self-esteem.
+Pupils with SEND are given roles and responsibilities to encourage them to be confident and develop self-esteem.
 Pupils are represented proportionately in after school activities, on the School Council and Eco Committee.
-The School has a very inclusive ethos and there is an Inclusion Policy and Development Plan in place to ensure this remains at the forefront of our future planning. - Pupils with a range of needs are represented well as a proportion of pupils in the school at a variety of clubs.
+The School has a very inclusive ethos and there is an Inclusion Policy and Development Plan in place to ensure this remains at the forefront of our future planning.

+Pupils with a range of needs are represented well as a proportion of pupils in the school at a variety of clubs.
 The school offers a wide range of extra- curricular activities and clubs.
-Where there is a financial implication pupils in receipt of pupil premium will be subsidised by the school to enable them to attend. - Risk assessments are completed by staff prior to any educational visits and where appropriate parents are invited to visits, to ensure your child can participate. - The school provides Nuture Support at the beginning of each school day there is also a breakfast Club and an after school Kidz Klub where provision is made for all pupils. - Learning Support Staff provide 1:1 support for pupils with a high level of need at playtime/lunch times and the school operates a buddy system on the playground where pupils in Key Stage 2 are encouraged to mentor and support pupils with difficulties with Social interactions skills on the playground.
+Where there is a financial implication pupils in receipt of pupil premium will be subsidised by the school to enable them to attend.

+- Risk assessments are completed by staff prior to any educational visits and where appropriate, parents are invited to visits, to ensure your child can participate. - There is a breakfast Club where provision is made for all pupils. - ✓ Learning Support Staff provide 1:1 support for pupils with a high level of need at playtime/lunch times and the school operates a buddy system on the playground where pupils in Key Stage 2 are encouraged to mentor and support pupils with difficulties with social interaction skills on the playground.